Software Engineering for Self-Adaptive Robotics: A Research Agenda: Related Works

-Some related systematic reviews also exist. \citet{bozhinoski2019safety} presented a review of the available software engineering solutions for the safety of mobile robots.
+Some related systematic reviews also exist. \citet{bozhinoski2019safety} presented a review of available software engineering solutions for mobile robot safety.
 Similarly, \citet{casalaro2022model} presented a systematic review of MDE for mobile robots.
-These works primarily focus on literature reviews for mobile robots or specific aspects such as MDE.
-In comparison, we present a forward-looking roadmap for self-adaptive robotics, identifying open challenges and future research opportunities through a comprehensive review of existing literature, as well as covering key phases of the software engineering lifecycle and enabling technologies like AI and quantum computing.
+These works primarily focus on literature reviews on mobile robots or on specific aspects, such as MDE.
+In comparison, we present a forward-looking roadmap for self-adaptive robotics, identifying open challenges and future research opportunities through a comprehensive review of the existing literature, and covering key phases of the software engineering lifecycle and enabling technologies such as AI.